rcuevass/pyramids_and_blending/README.md

 ### 2. From-scratch library

 The file `gauss_pyramid.py` contains the module that generates a Gaussian pyramid from scratch; OpenCV is only used to load/write images from/to file.
-The Gauss pyramid can be found in [this link.] (https://github.com/rcuevass/pyramids_and_blending/tree/master/gauss_scratch)
+The Gauss pyramid can be found in [this link.] (https://github.com/rcuevass/pyramids_and_blending/tree/master/gauss_scratch) Laplacian pyramids and blending has **still to be implemented.**

 ### 3. IPython notebook